 The way we have obtained it shows that the Bargmann cocycle is locally trivial (is the coboundary of the local cochain $\alpha(g;q)$).
 However, it is globally nontrivial.
 Indeed, any globally trivial cocycle, having the form $\beta(g_2)-\beta(g_1g_2)+\beta(g_1)$, is symmetric in $g_1$ and $g_2$ on Abelian subgroups.
-It follows from (\ref{eq53}) that elements of the form $(0,\vec{a},\vec{v},1)$ (space translations and Galilean boosts) form an Abelian subgroup:
+It follows from Eqs.~(\ref{eq53}) that elements of the form $(0,\vec{a},\vec{v},1)$ (space translations and Galilean boosts) form an Abelian subgroup:

-However, the Bargmann cocycle remains asymmetric on this Abelian subgroup, $\xi(g_1,g_2)=-m\vec{v}_1\cdot\vec{a}_2$, and, therefore, it can not be a trivial cocycle.
-Moreover, the same argument indicates that different values of mass define not equivalent Bargmann cocycles because their difference, being asymmetric on the Abelian subgroup of space translations and Galilean boosts, is not a trivial cocycle.
-As we see, in non-relativistic physics, the mass of the particle has a cohomological origin, it parametrizes the central extensions of the Galilei group.
+However, the Bargmann cocycle remains asymmetric on this Abelian subgroup, $\xi(g_1,g_2)=-m\vec{v}_1\cdot\vec{a}_2$, and, therefore, it cannot be a trivial cocycle.
+Moreover, the same argument indicates that different values of mass define inequivalent Barg\-mann cocycles because their difference, being asymmetric on the Abelian subgroup of space translations and Galilean boosts, is not a trivial cocycle.
+As we see, in nonrelativistic physics, the mass of the particle has a cohomological origin: it parametrizes the central extensions of the Galilei group.

-In non-relativistic physics, the mass is a primary concept and it is impossible to explain why only some central extensions of the Galilei group are realized as elementary particles.
+In nonrelativistic physics, the mass is a primary concept and it is impossible to explain why only some central extensions of the Galilei group are realized as elementary particles.
 Relativity brings a big change in the conceptual status of mass.
 Einstein's $E_0=mc^2$ ``suggests the possibility of explaining mass in terms of energy'' \cite{43}.
-In fact, Quantum Chromodynamics already explains the origin of mass of most constituents of ordinary matter \cite{44}.
+In fact, quantum chromodynamics already explains the origin of mass of most constituents of ordinary matter \cite{44}.
 However, ``our understanding of the origin of mass is by no means complete.
 We have achieved a beautiful and profound understanding of the origin of most of the mass of ordinary matter, but not of all of it.
 The value of the electron mass, in particular, remains deeply mysterious even in our most advanced speculations about unification and string theory.
 And ordinary matter, we have recently learned, supplies only a small fraction of mass in the Universe as a whole.
 More beautiful and profound revelations surely await discovery.
 We continue to search for concepts and theories that will allow us to understand the origin of mass in all its forms, by unveiling more of Nature's hidden symmetries'' \cite{43}.